-1. Any non-combustible material or material of limited combustibility. (composite products listed in Table A7 must meet test requirements given in Appendix A, paragraph 13(b)).
+Table A8 Typical performance ratings of some generic materials and products Rating Material or product Class 0 (National) Any non-combustible material or material of limited combustibility. (composite products listed in Table A7 must meet test requirements given in Appendix A, paragraph 13(b)).
 2. Brickwork, blockwork, concrete and ceramic tiles.
 3. Plasterboard (painted or not with a PVC facing not more than 0.5mm thick) with or without an air gap or fibrous or cellular insulating material behind.
-4. Woodwool cement slabs.
+4 Woodwool cement slabs.
 5. Mineral fibre tiles or sheets with cement or resin binding.
-6. Timber or plywood with a density more than 400kg/m 3 , painted or unpainted.
+Class 3 (National) 6.
+Timber or plywood with a density more than 400kg/m 3 , painted or unpainted.
 7. Wood particle board or hardboard, either untreated or painted.
-8. Standard glass reinforced polyesters.
-9. Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
-10. Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
-11. Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
-12. Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
-13. Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
-2. 3.
-4. 5.
-6. 7.
-8. 9.
-10. 11.
-12.
+Standard glass reinforced polyesters.
+Class A1 (European) Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
+Class A2-s3, d2 (European) 10.
+Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
+Class B-s3, d2 (European) 11.
+Any material that achieves this class or is defined as 'classified without further test in a published Commission Decision.
+Class C-s3, d2 (European) 12.
+Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.
+Class D-s3, d2 (European) 13.
+Any material that achieves this class or is defined as 'classified without further test' in a published Commission Decision.